-Denver Planning Board members voted 6-4 Wednesday to recommend that City Council deny a property owner’s request for a zoning change he says will help him build more housing within reach of low-income families in the Cole neighborhood.
+Denver’s City Council has voted unanimously to deny a property owner’s request for a zoning change he said would have helped him build more housing within reach of low-income families in the Cole neighborhood.

 City planning staff had recommended the denial of the rezoning to allow a four-unit rental property at the corner of 36th Avenue and Race Street to be replaced with attached rowhouses that would have six homes.
 According to staff analysis, the rowhouses would be out of place in the area because it is dominated by single family homes and would allow for significantly more growth than city plans envision in the neighborhood.

 The 13-0 decision on Dec.
 14 by City Council followed a recommendation for denial from the Planning Board in October.
 The board members who voted to deny the rezoning expressed regret that Cole doesn’t have its own neighborhood plan to offer guidance in such cases, noted the neighborhood already has a mix of single and multi-family housing and praised the owner, Tim Dupuis, for wanting to build more affordable housing.
 Nonetheless, the six board members said they had to agree with the staff analysis of current city plans.